-The Joseph T. Stukes History Scholarship - Established in April 1990 by the Florence Sertoma Club - an annual award made to a rising Francis Marion University senior who shows academic promise in history.
+The Joseph T. Stukes History Scholarship - Established in April 1990 by the Florence Sertoma Club - an annual award made to a rising FMU senior who shows academic promise in history.

-The Sharon Sturgeon-Jones Memorial Scholarship - Established in August 1984 by her mother, family, and friends - an award made to an outstanding member of the women's basketball team majoring in education.
+The Sharon Sturgeon-Jones Memorial Scholarship - Established in August 1984 by her mother, family, and friends - an award made to an outstanding member of the FMU women's basketball team majoring in education.

 The Marty Thames Memorial Scholarship - Established in January 1998 by Billy and Jo Thames in memory of their daughter, Marty Thames, who was a student at FMU at the time of her death.
-She lost her life in an automobile accident caused by a drunk driver in November 1996.
-Marty was actively involved at FMU, serving as a cheerleader and a member of Zeta Tau Alpha Sorority.
-The scholarship is designated for a student from Sumter County.
+She lost her life in an automobile accident caused by a drunk driver in November 1996 - scholarship designated for a student from Sumter County.

-The Marty Thames Zeta Tau Alpha Scholarship - Established in August 1998 in memory of Marty Thames, an FMU cheerleader and member of the Zeta Tau Alpha Sorority who lost her life in an automobile accident caused by a drunk driver in November of 1996 - awards made to members of Zeta Tau Alpha Sorority who maintain a grade point average of 3.0.
+The Marty Thames/Zeta Tau Alpha Scholarship - Established in August 1998 in memory of Marty Thames, an FMU cheerleader and member of the Zeta Tau Alpha Sorority who lost her life in an automobile accident caused by a drunk driver in November of 1996 - an award made to members of Zeta Tau Alpha Sorority who maintain a grade point average of 3.0.